 More than half of American workers — roughly 55 million — don’t have access to a retirement savings plan on the job.

-Lawmakers in California, the nation’s most populous state, are not alone.
-Since 2012, more than half of state legislatures have considered bills that would create government-run retirement plans for private-sector workers.
-(See map below.)
+California, the nation’s most populous state, is not alone.
+Since 2012, more than half of state legislatures have considered bills that would create government-run retirement plans for private-sector workers:

 For the first three years of operation, the state-run plan is expected to invest in Treasurys and other low-risk debt securities while the board develops more investment options for plan participants.